kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/rollout-strategy/_index.md

 There is no universal liveness or DaemonSet-style independent selection guarantee.
 Reservation storage is bounded; a full window waits for replacements to recover.

+### Invalid Persisted State

+The controller fails closed if its persisted combined-rollout state is invalid: it returns an error and does not mutate the leader StatefulSet or authorize leader deletion.
+Repeated reconciliation or controller restarts do not repair that state.
+There is currently no dedicated invalid-state status condition or automatic reset.
+Do not blindly delete the state annotation: it preserves the original baseline and outstanding replacement reservations, which cannot safely be inferred from the current replica count or Pending groups.
+Recovery requires investigation of the persisted state and its outstanding obligations.

 ## MaxUnavailable Feature Gate

-The combined controller does not require the native StatefulSet `MaxUnavailableStatefulSet` feature gate.
+The Ordinal combined controller does not require the native StatefulSet `MaxUnavailableStatefulSet` feature gate.
 It uses partition fencing and preconditioned leader deletion without increasing the supported-cluster requirement.
 Envtest does not run the native StatefulSet controller and is not older-cluster E2E